Table of Contents:

 - development: contains packages useful for developers

 The license expectations for each of those components are defined below.
-Any package outside these expectations should be documented as license exceptions.
+Any package outside these expectations should be documented as a license exception.

 This component ships source packages producing binary packages used in images deployable on target devices.
 For a file in a binary package to be considered an artifact, the file must have been generated/compiled/translated from a source package.
 An artifact can be an executable, a library, or any other file that is subject to a license.
 Specifically, the binary packages installed on those images should not be affected by licensing constraints.
 This does not mean that every source or binary package in the component must be completely unrestricted: